-Similar to the methodology in [14, 13], we use MIN TOTAL-LOAD with error margin $\epsilon = 0.1\%$ to report all items with frequency more than the support threshold s = 1% of the total number of item occurrences in the LABDATA.
-However, because communication failures mean that the tree part may not meet this error margin guarantee, we likewise relax the multi-path part's error guarantees, in order to reduce message overheads.
-In particular, instead of using an accuracy preserving duplicate-insensitive sum operator (Definition 1), which would be necessary for providing error guarantees, we continue using the low overhead, best-effort algorithm in [7].
-(The full paper [12] discusses the performance of MIN TOTAL-LOAD when using [7].)
-To compensate for the undercounting in the tree part, we report all items whose estimated counts are more than $(s-\epsilon)$ of the total count.
-This introduces false positives in the result.
-However we find this to be small (< 3%) in our experiments with no communication failures.
-Communication failures further reduce the false positive rate, but introduce false negatives in the estimated results because some of the items with frequency above fraction s are not reported due to under-estimation resulting from message loss.
+Because communication failures mean that the tree part may not meet its error margin guarantee, we likewise relax the multi-path part's error guarantees, in order to reduce message overheads.
+In particular, as in the previous section, we continue using the low overhead, best-effort algorithm in [7].
+As mentioned in the previous section, our multi-path algorithm for computing frequent items (UNDERCOUNTING-BASED) has a small (< 3%) false positive rate with no communication failure.
+Communication failures further reduce the false positive rate, but introduce false negatives in the estimated results because some of the items with frequency above the support threshold s are not reported due to underestimation resulting from message loss, mostly in the tree part.